LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sometimes-love-is-not-that-profound.md

 One wishes one's hands

-kept molding that soft drawing
+kept molding that soft surface

 and those curved lines.